ywtll/py_flask_result-out/README.en.md

 # py_flsk_ resultOut
 #### Introduction
-An open source project based on python flask web for learning platform and for publishing results
+An open source project based on python flask web for learning platform and for publishing results At the same time, in order to facilitate Xiaobai's use, and to facilitate the release and update of scores, xls tables are used instead of databases, supporting xls and xlsx formats
 #### Installation Tutorial
 1. Download python3
 ```sh